Benchling-Open-Source/allotropy/src/allotropy/allotrope/schemas/ultraviolet-absorbance/BENCHLING/2023/09/CHANGE_NOTES.md

-DEPRECATED - TO NOT USE.
+DEPRECATED - DO NOT USE.
 This is replaced by plate-reader/BENCHLING/2023/09/plate-reader.json

 Base schema: http://purl.allotrope.org/json-schemas/adm/ultraviolet-absorbance/REC/2023/03/ultraviolet-absorbance.schema